Moving from Self Hosted Hasura OSS to Hasura Cloud

 In the new project page, enter the project name.

-, your project will be initialised and ideally after a few seconds you should get the Launch Console
+Once you click on Create project, your project will be initialised and ideally after a few seconds you should get the Launch Console button enabled for the project.

 Step 7: Configure Environment variables

-Once the Cloud project is initialised, click on the Env vars
+Once the Cloud project is initialised, click on the Env vars tab on the project detail page.

-To add a new environment variable, click on New Env Var
+To add a new environment variable, click on New Env Var and it should open up the following screen:

-environment variables since that's already configured.
+Add all the environment variables obtained from Step 4 to your Cloud project.
+You can ignore the HASURA_GRAPHQL_ADMIN_SECRET environment variables since that's already configured.
 In case you are using the old admin secret in other backend servers / APIs, you can update that env here so that those APIs don't break.

 Make sure to add the right envs for database connection strings.
-The default one in your local docker-compose comes with PG_DATABASE_URL
+The default one in your local docker-compose comes with PG_DATABASE_URL, but you could be using any env for any data source that you have connected.

 Step 8: Add Custom Domain

 This is the final step of the migration process.
-Hasura Cloud lets you configure your own domain for the API endpoint instead of the auto-generated hasura.app
+Hasura Cloud lets you configure your own domain for the API endpoint instead of the auto-generated hasura.app endpoint.
+To add a custom domain, navigate to the Domains tab on the project detail page and click on New Custom Domain at the top.

-Enter your custom domain and click on Add
+Enter your custom domain and click on Add.

 After adding a custom domain, a pop-up similar to the one below, will appear.

-record to your DNS.
+Add the hasura domain as a CNAME record to your DNS.
 Depending on your DNS provider, this can take time.

 Apply metadata and migrations